Driven (2001 film): Critical response

 Entertainment Weekly's Owen Gleiberman called it "Mostly preposterous, and it has no dramatic center, but the racing scenes hold you in their death-trip grip" and gave it a grade C+.

 Kenneth Turan of the Los Angeles Times wrote: "Harlin's skill compensates for a lot of narrative preposterousness, even it is overmatched this time around."
+Jay Bogar of The Orlando Sentinel said, "Driven, to put it bluntly, makes Days of Thunder look like Citizen Kane on Wheels."

 When Jay Leno appeared as a guest critic on the television show Ebert & Roeper, both Leno and Richard Roeper described Driven as the worst car film ever made, and a terrible depiction of auto racing.

 Stallone has said he regrets making the film.

+In a Reddit interview, director Renny Harlin reflected critically on Driven, describing the film as a "sum of many parts" and acknowledging that "there were too many chefs in the kitchen."
+He noted that the project suffered from creative interference and shifting directions: "The plot and the characters changed several times and ultimately I wasn't very happy with the result myself."
+Originally conceived as a Formula 1 story, the film had to be restructured when that plan fell through.
+Despite being a lifelong motorsports fan with personal experience in racing cars and boats, Harlin admitted that the production lacked cohesion and direction.
+Summing up the experience, he concluded: "The lesson I learned is 'don't ever make a movie for the wrong reasons.'"

 Accolades

 The film earned seven nominations at the 22nd Golden Raspberry Awards, including Worst Picture, Worst Director, Worst Screenplay, Worst Screen Couple (Reynolds and Stallone) and twice for Worst Supporting Actor (Reynolds and Stallone), with Estella Warren winning Worst Supporting Actress (also for Planet of the Apes).

-Other media

 Video game

-A video game Driven based on the film was released in 2001 for the Game Boy Advance, Nintendo GameCube, and PlayStation 2.
+A video game Driven based on the film was released in 2001 for the Game Boy Advance, GameCube, and PlayStation 2.